iambaljeet/RemoteLogger/README.md

 ![Tweet](	https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2Fiambaljeet%2FRemoteLogger)
 ![Twitter Follow](https://img.shields.io/twitter/follow/yetanotherdev_?label=Follow&style=social)

 **RemoteLogger** is an Android library 📱 used to log anything/crashes in a file.

+This library aims to print all provided logs to a File(Stored in local storage) also it supports logging all crashes in the file in a well formatted way along with device, Android version etc. So one can easily debug apps remotely by sending the log file to server.
+- Ability to add prefix to the log file.
+- Easy and simple methods to get started.
+- It supports logging of crashes too.

 # Usage
 1. Setting up library to your App